 Typically, your solar installer will drill holes in your roof so that they can attach the mounting for your solar panels.
 This is one of the main areas of concern for many homeowners considering solar, as an improperly mounted solar panel system can cause leaks or other roof issues.
 Most qualified solar installers offer workmanship warranties and roof warranties to reassure their customers that there will be no issues with the installation.

 If you have a metal roof, however, your solar installer likely won’t need to make any holes in your roof at all, which virtually eliminates the possibility of issues down the road.
-There are a few alternative mounting options that make installing solar on a metal roofs easier:
+There are a few alternative mounting options that make installing solar on a metal roof easier:

 - Standing seam metal roofs: Two different solar panel mount manufacturers, Quick Mount PV and Ecofasten, have products designed specifically for metal roofs with standing seams.
 If you have a standing seam metal roof, your installer can attach panels using a mounting system that clamps onto the seams of the roof without having to make any holes.
 As an added bonus, using this type of racking can speed up installation times (and lower your labor costs) because your installer won’t have to drill holes into the roof.